Tom's Guide Verdict

 Should I buy the Emma Sofa Bed?

 We love the Emma Sofa Bed and could easily say you should buy it if you’re in need of a convertible couch.
-However, at AU$3,999 apiece, it really is hard to recommend, particularly since it only comes in one size and a single colour option… at least at the time of writing.
-However, Emma Sleep announced its first-ever sofa bed for Australia only very late in 2022, so it’s still new.
+However, it only comes in one size and a single colour option, so it may not suit everyone.
 Perhaps more variations in size and colour will come in the future.

-That said, Emma has offered a massive discount since the sofa bed launched and, at AU$1,999, it’s well worth a consideration.
-It’s well-built and sturdy, easy to set up (and take apart if you need to move house), gives you a little bit of additional storage at home, is so very comfortable to sit and sleep on, and looks quite good too.
-We have only good things to say about the sofa bed… except for the price, for which it loses points.
+Despite the lack of options in this model, it’s well-built and sturdy, easy to set up (and take apart if you need to move house), gives you a little bit of additional storage at home, is so very comfortable to sit and sleep on, and looks quite good too.
+We have only good things to say about the sofa bed… especially now since its RRP is a lot better than what it was at launch.